A treatment for Alzheimer's 05 March 2025

 Lets start at the beginning:

 The first question would have to be why would the antibiotics make Mum so ill and stop her wanting to eat.
-No big surprise here, antibiotics affect the digestive system, particularly the gut microbiome:
+No big surprise here.
+Antibiotics treat bacterial infection, they kill bacteria, your gut is full of ‘good’’and ‘bad’ bacteria.
+Antibiotics affect the digestive system, particularly the gut bacteria which are part of the gut microbiome:

 https://www.medicalnewstoday.com/articles/322374

-Is there any evidence of a relationship between the gut microbiome and Alzheimer's.
+Is there any evidence of a link between the gut microbiome and Alzheimer’s?

 https://www.alzheimers.net/dementia-and-gut-bacteria-new-research-shows-link/